This information is a quick guide for what to do if your chemotherapy medication leaks or spills.

 - If the chemo got on your skin, wash the area with soap and water.

-- Wash your clothing and linens in hot water.
-Don’t wash them with any other items.
+- Wash your clothing, bed sheets, and towels in hot water.
+Do not wash them with any other items.

 - Take off your gloves.
 Put them in the bag with the chemo.
 Seal the bag tightly.
 Wash your hands for at least 20 seconds.